SentimentBalticSea/The-German-Baltic-Fishery-Sector-A-Sentiment-Analysis-of-the-Agenda-Setting-Role-of-the-Media/README.md

 - **article_distribution:** Analyzes the distribution of articles in the sample.
 Generates Figure 1 and Figure 2 (main text) and Figure S2 (appendix).

-- **journal_number:** Analyzes the composition of the sample in regard to the journals.
+- **journal_filter:** Analyzes the composition of the sample in regard to the journals.
 Generates Table S3.

 - **Bert_preprocess:** Contains all functions needed for preprocessing the textual data before using it with BERT.